First Morrison ministry

 The first Morrison ministry (Liberal–National Coalition) was the 71st ministry of the Government of Australia.
 It was led by Prime Minister, Scott Morrison.
 The Morrison ministry succeeded the second Turnbull ministry, which dissolved on 24 August 2018 following the Liberal Party leadership spills.

-Morrison and his Treasurer Josh Frydenberg were sworn in on 24 August.
+Morrison and his treasurer Josh Frydenberg were sworn in on 24 August.
 The full ministry was announced on 26 August and sworn in on 28 August 2018.
-Following Morrison's victory in the 2019 federal election, the second Morrison Ministry was formed in 2019.
+Following Morrison's victory in the 2019 federal election, the second Morrison ministry was formed in 2019.

 Arrangement

+There were three ministerial changes in this arrangement.
+The first came on 26 November 2018 when David Littleproud was appointed as the Minister Assisting the Prime Minister for Drought Preparation and Response.
+This was on top of his responsibilities as Minister for Agriculture and Water Resources.
+The second came on 18 December 2018, when Andrew Broad resigned as the Assistant Minister to the Deputy Prime Minister following a sex scandal.
+He was replaced by Andrew Gee who was sworn in on 25 January 2019.

-The only ministerial change in this arrangement was the appointment of Linda Reynolds to the Cabinet as Minister for Defence Industry on 2 March 2019, replacing Steve Ciobo.
-Reynolds was also appointed Minister for Emergency Management and North Queensland Recovery following the recent North Queensland floods.
+The final change was the appointment of Linda Reynolds to the Cabinet as Minister for Defence Industry on 2 March 2019, replacing Steven Ciobo.
+Reynolds was also appointed Minister for Emergency Management and North Queensland Recovery following the 2019 North Queensland floods.
 This was following the announcement by Ciobo and the Minister for Defence Christopher Pyne that they intend to retire at the upcoming federal election.